My Writing Journey

 One of my favourite words to do with writing is “Wordsmith”.
 I absolutely love trying to find the best word or combination of words to make a strong sentence, then building sentences into a great story.

-I’ve written several novels, self-published one, and been shortlisted for two awards, the Ampersand Prize and the CBCA Aspiring Writer.
+I’ve written several (so far unpublished) novels, and been shortlisted for two awards, the Ampersand Prize and the CBCA Aspiring Writer.
 I also was one of the winners of the Australian Society of Authors Mentorship Prize 2020.

-I’ve self-published one book that’s in libraries around Australia, in random Indi bookshops, and on Amazon as a physical book and as an ebook.
+I’ve self-published one book called Emelin that’s in libraries around Australia, in random Indi bookshops, and on Amazon as a physical book and as an ebook.

 Everything I write is historical fiction for children or YA, either Celtic, Medieval or Australian.
 I keep going back, making them better when I can.
 I particularly love the research side of all of this type of writing.